 One of the first things you see as you drive up the long driveway is the small High Desert Ranger Station.
 This was an actual station and it was built in 1933 and moved here in the 1980’s.
 It’s only open during the summer months.

 Inside the main building in the Spirit of the West section, you’ll see a typical encampment of Native Americans, part of a Hudson’s Bay Company fort, and then walk past a wagon travelling on the Oregon Trail.
 You will wind your way through a mine and then come out into a re-created town.
-You may see one of the miners trying to strike it rich.
-You might see one of the shopkeepers or a banker going about their business.
+If you’re lucky, you may see one of the miners trying to strike it rich.
+One of the shopkeepers or bankers may be busy going about their business.